(All fields required)

-The Mauncy family was able to take home three healthy triplets thanks to high-tech surgery that corrected a dangerous blood flow problem several weeks before the babies were born.
+The Mauncy family was able to take home three healthy triplets thanks to high-tech surgery that corrected a dangerous blood flow problem while the babies were still in the womb.

-Our neonatology program is part of the Perinatal Institute at Cincinnati Children’s, which also includes our Divisions of Perinatal Biology, Reproductive Sciences, Pulmonary Biology, Developmental Biology and the Cincinnati Fetal Center.
+Our Division of Neonatology is part of the Perinatal Institute at Cincinnati Children’s, which also includes our Divisions of Perinatal Biology, Reproductive Sciences, Pulmonary Biology, Developmental Biology and the Cincinnati Fetal Center.

 “We have a culture of collaboration that brings physicians from various disciplines into teams with nurses, nutritionists, pharmacists, therapists and other specialty staff,” Greenberg says.
 “This culture also helps us use our research work to improve patient care.”